fury-gl/fury/docs/source/posts/2021/2021-06-21-gsoc-devmessias-3.rst

 The `SharedMemory <https://docs.python.org/3/library/multiprocessing.shared_memory.html>`__
 from python>=3.8 offers new a way to share memory resources between unrelated process.
-One of the advantages of using the SharedMemory instead of the RawArray from multiprocessing it’s that the SharedMemory allows to share memory blocks without those processes be related with a fork or spawm method.
+One of the advantages of using the SharedMemory instead of the RawArray from multiprocessing is that the SharedMemory allows to share memory blocks without those processes be related with a fork or spawm method.
 The SharedMemory behavior allowed to achieve our jupyter integration and `simplifies the use of the streaming